Summer-source42/Enterprise-Network-Project/README.md

 **CCNA Certified** | Designed, configured, and verified from scratch using Cisco Packet Tracer

-This repository documents two end-to-end network design and implementation projects.
-Each one starts from a real-world business scenario with a defined set of requirements.
+This repository documents two end to end network design and implementation projects.
+Each one starts from a real world business scenario with a defined set of requirements.
 I handled everything from topology design and IP addressing to full device configuration and connectivity verification.

 The goal isn't just to show that I passed an exam.
 It's to show that I can take a problem, plan a solution, and actually build it.